akashbaidya015/Predicting-Daily-Wind-Power-Forecast-for-Optimal-Thermal-Power-Backup/README.md

 The goal of this study is to predict wind turbine power production using wind speed, wind direction, month, and hour data.

 Dataset Overview
 The dataset consists of 50,530 observations, recorded at 10-minute intervals.
-To demonstrate my data science skills with big data, I will use the PySpark library.
+To demonstrate my data science skills with big data, I have used the PySpark library.

 Dataset Features:
 Date/Time: Timestamp for each 10-minute interval.